 Dr. Julia Hammond

 Shannon is our manager and began working with Guildcrest Cat Hospital in 2010.
-She has been in the animal care field for over 7 years and is excited to continue her journey.
+She has been in the animal care field for over 9 years and is excited to continue her journey.
 Shannon can be found all over the clinic; from technician to reception, and never stays in one place for too long.
-Shannon lives in Scarborough and has 3 cats and a dog.
-During her free time she enjoys going for walks with her dog, riding her motorcycle, weekends up north and spending time with family and friends.
+Shannon lives in Scarborough and has 2 cats, Twitter and Mia and a dog named Storm.
+During her free time, she enjoys adventuring with Storm, riding her motorcycle, weekends up north and spending time with family and friends.

 Simon says… you do.
-Simon is full of energy, just as any 2 year old cat should be.
+Simon has been with us since he was for about 5 years now.
 A client had brought Simon in with urinary tract issues and crystals.
-After along hospital stay including surgery the owners opted to surrender him to us due to his ongoing medical issues.
+After along hospital stay including surgery, the owners opted to surrender him to us due to his ongoing medical issues.
 Simon has since recovered from his illness, although is still quite prone to infections.
-Simon’s life must be managed very carefully due to his condition; therefore we have decided to keep him as a clinic cat.
+Simon’s life must be managed very carefully due to his condition; therefore, we have decided to keep him as a clinic cat.
 Simon is adorable, super friendly and loves to cuddle.
-He greets each client as they come in while sitting on top of the reception desk, demanding attention and making it difficult to process transactions, because petting him is much more important.
-When Simon (finally) decides to take a break he’s found a human shoulder to nap on, or he’s rolling around on the floor in the sun.
+He greets each client as they come in while sitting on top of the reception desk, demanding attention, and making it difficult to process transactions, because petting him is much more important.
+When Simon (finally) decides to take a break, he’s found a human shoulder to nap on, or he’s rolling around on the floor in the sun.